json-schema-org/website/INSTALLATION.md

 ```
 cp .env.example .env
 ```

+2.Go to [Algolia](https://www.algolia.com/), sign up for an account, create a new application, then go to Settings → API Keys to find your Application ID for(`NEXT_PUBLIC_ALGOLIA_APP_ID`) and Search API Key (`NEXT_PUBLIC_ALGOLIA_API_KEY`) - do not use the Admin API Key.

-2. Open .env and fill in your actual values for each variable.
+3. Open .env and fill in your actual values for each variable.

-3. Save the file.
+4. Save the file.

-4. Ensure .env is in your .gitignore.
+5. Ensure .env is in your .gitignore.

 ### Corepack Configuration